acbilson/chaos-content/notes/install-a-friendly-terminal-shell.md

 # Customization

+Unlike any other shell, fish has a web interface to customize.
+Run `fish_config` and view the awesomeness!

-I have a couple recommended customizations, so lets install a package manager to make this simple.
+I have a couple recommended plugins, so lets install a package manager to make this simple.

 {{< highlight sh >}}
 curl -sL https://git.io/fisher | source && fisher install jorgebucaran/fisher